xwikisas/xwiki-rendering/README.md

 XWiki Platform, XWiki Commons and XWiki Rendering are part of the [XWiki.org](http://www.xwiki.org/) software forge.
 They are released together and share the same version.

+## Backported issues

+The following list of issues were backported but not released (was supposed to be released as 14.10.22 but the branch was dropped before):

+Bug

+    [XRENDERING-749] - Deprecated MacroDescriptor's getDefaultCategory() is ignored

 ## Documentation
 * [Documentation](http://rendering.xwiki.org/xwiki/bin/view/Main/)
 * [API](http://platform.xwiki.org/xwiki/bin/view/DevGuide/API)